-The modification of the standard energy-momentum dispersion relation has motivated the development of double special relativity \cite{Magueijo-SmolinPRD2005}.
-In this theory, apart from the velocity of light being the maximum velocity attainable, there is also a maximum energy scale in nature.
-This energy scale is the Planck energy $(E_{Planck})$, and it is not possible to for a particle to attain energies beyond this energy.
-The double special relativity has been generalized to curved space-time, and this doubly general theory of relativity is called gravity's rainbow \cite{Magueijo-SmolinCQG2004}.
-In this theory, the geometry of space-time depends on the energy of the test particle.
-So, particles of different energy see the geometry of space-time differently.
-Hence, the geometry of space-time is represented by a family of energy dependent metrics forming a rainbow of metrics.
-This is the reason the theory has been called gravity's rainbow.
-In order to construct this theory, the modified energy-momentum dispersion relation (MDR) in curved space-time is discussed in details in the works of Ali and Faizal \cite{Hendi-FaizalPRD2015, Ali-FaizalJHEP2014,Ali-FaizalNPB2015,Ali-FaizalPLB2015,Ashour-FaizalEPJ2016,Ali-FaizalIJMMP2015,Ali-FaizalEPL2015} .
+Magueijo and Smolin \cite{Magueijo-SmolinPRL2002,Magueijo-SmolinPRD2003} had given a modification of Special Theory of Relativity called Double Special Relativity.
+In this theory of Double Special Relativity, in addition to the velocity of light being the maximum velocity attainable, there is also a maximum energy scale the Planck energy $(E_{Planck})$, and it is not possible for a particle to attain energies beyond this energy.
+The Double Special Relativity has been generalized to curved space-time, and this Doubly General Theory of Relativity is called gravity's rainbow \cite{Magueijo-SmolinCQG2004}.
+In gravity's rainbow theory, the geometry of space-time depends on the energy of the test particle.
+In order to construct this theory, the modified energy-momentum dispersion relation in curved space-time has been discussed in details in the work of Ali and Faizal \cite{Hendi-FaizalPRD2015, Ali-FaizalJHEP2014,Ali-FaizalNPB2015,Ali-FaizalPLB2015, Ashour-FaizalEPJ2016, Ali-FaizalIJMMP2015,Ali-FaizalEPL2015} .